-Sacred Heart, Batawa (the "School") proclaims that all people are created in the image and likeness of God and, as such, have the right to be treated with dignity, respect and fairness.
+St. Peter Catholic School proclaims that all people are created in the image and likeness of God and, as such, have the right to be treated with dignity, respect and fairness.
 The school further recognizes that a whole-school approach to engaging the school community will help the School's efforts to address inappropriate behaviour.